 My rose bush (yellow) is quite large, yet it only has one bud!
 The canes are continuing to grow.
 I water and feed the beautiful tall bush.
 My question: If I trim the tall canes from the top, will the rose bush begin to bud?

 By Snapdragon from Washington, DC

 I have rose bushes with long canes; and they don't bloom until a little later in the season.
 That said, I never hesitate to prune them back.
 I would not give up on the idea of flowers until you give it some more time this season.
-Some bushes bloom all summer, some only have a (relatively) short period of bloom.

 I took advice from a person to cut a long stem off a rose bush and plant into the ground to make a new bush.
 She said her sister does this all the time and gets new roses.
 Well I did this and the plant is growing well, but so far no blooms on it.
 It has been 2 summers ago.
 Any ideas?